ch920026/chenhsi-site/src/content/work/Tender.md

 ### About The Work

-How do you perceive the wind?
-Can it be seen?
-These questions, although cliché, continue to intrigue artists.

 Keelung, an essential harbor city in Taiwan, sits at the northern tip of the Jiali Mountains, overlooking the confluence of the East China Sea and the Pacific Ocean.
 Inspired by Keelung's distinctive harbor-side culture, 'Tender Soul of Ocean' aims to delve into the city's relationship with the sea.

 The installation's design mimics the shape of waves.
 By detecting real-time wind strength and direction, we translate this data into patterns of light.
 Our objective is to seamlessly connect the audience's experience of the wind with the flow of lights as they enter the installation.

 For this installation WHYIXD cooperated with Liquidleds Lighting Corporation.
 Their leds can provide a smooth and strong led light directly, which allows the installation appearance to be concise and elegant.
-The LEDs are hang with stainless wirer and electricity is transported through the stainless wires directly.

 ### Light Deisgn